“You’ve a lovely nose!” he said to me one day a good many years ago..

 “You’ve a lovely nose!”

 I was secretly thrilled.
-Which brand new wife of hardly a year wouldn’t be??
-I walked to the mirror and checked out my nose.
+Which brand new wife of hardly a year wouldn’t be?
+I walked to the mirror and checked my nose.
 I turned left and right and looked at it from different angles.
 Nothing spectacular.
 Nothing to give Cleopatra a complex anyway.
-It was just a nose as noses go.
+It was, like I said, just a nose as noses go.
 The same I have been seeing sticking out of my face for the past twenty-four years.
-But if the L & M thought it looked good it must look good, I decided, pleased.
-Sigh!
-That had been almost quarter century ago!!
+But… if the L&M thought it looked good, it must look good, I decided, pleased.
+That had been almost quarter century ago.

-Now a word about the L & M. He is more than six feet tall and well built.
+A word about the L & M. He is more than six feet tall and well built.
 I call him my ‘Giant Teddy Bear.’
-As for me, I stand all of five feet tall and at the time must have weighed around 41-42 kgs.
-I have grown with the years into the heavy weight category, leaving behind those years of being a featherweight far behind.
+As for me, I stand all of five feet tall and at the time when noses were being praised, well I mean nose because I have only one to my credit, weighed around 41-42 kgs.
+With the passing of years, I have grown into the heavy weight category, leaving behind those years of being a featherweight far behind.
+Anyways…

 The problem with the Giant is that, he does not know his own strength.
-If he is in a hurry, which he always is anyways, and I am standing in his way, he shoves me aside and almost topples me over.
+If he is in a hurry, which he always is, and I am standing in his way, he shoves me aside and almost topples me over.
 Many is the time I have looked reproachfully at his retreating back.
-Wasted of course.
-He has no eyes at the back of his head to see that oh-so perfect reproachful look.
-So I had to do the next best thing.
-I started to tell him, “Hey you pushed me!” in addition to giving reproachful looks.
+Wasted of course, he not having no eyes at the back of his head to see that oh-so perfect reproachful look.
+So I had to do the next best thing, namely tell him.
+“Hey you pushed me!”
+I said, adding the reproachful look for added effect.
 That got his attention alright.
 He would turn back puzzled.

-“Of course not!” he would say indignantly.
+“Of course not!” he would deny indignantly.
 “Would I ever push you??”
 Horrified look.
 “Whatever for??”
 Questioning look.

 “But you did push me!”
 I stand my ground.

-He tries to rewind and then says, “Oh you mean when I gently shoved you aside to make way??”
+He tries to rewind and asks, “Oh you mean when I gently shoved you aside to make way?”

 Gently my foot.

-“It was not gentle!!”
-I say.
-“You push me all the time and I almost fall!!”
+“It was not gentle.”
+I am firm.
+“You push me all the time and I almost fall.”

 “Of course I don’t mean to make you fall!!”